 - ENG 1113-1123 English Composition.
 This course, a basic requirement in any college curriculum, draws upon the areas of reading, writing, speaking and listening, vocabulary building, elementary research and critical analysis.
-1113 is a prerequisite to 1123.
-Three semester hours each. - ENG 2133 Creative Writing.
+1113B is a prerequisite to 1123.
+Three semester hours each. - ENG 1923 Humanities I. A humanistic approach to man's creative achievements in music, art, literature, and philosophy in western civilization.
+Three semester hours. - ENG 2133 Creative Writing.
 This course is designed for the student interested in writing fiction, poetry, or informal essay and will consist of readings and practical writing experiences in these genres.
 Three semester hours. - ENG 2213 American Literature, A Survey.
 The course is a survey of American literature from colonial times to the present, designed to develop an appreciation of our American heritage.
-Three semester hours. - ENG 2413 Survey of World Literature.
+Three semester hours. - ENG 2223 Survey of World Literature.
 This study is based on selections of world literature from Homer to Camus.
 The selected major works are studied to reveal the cultural milieu which produced them and to determine their major contribution stylistically and thematically to the western literary tradition.
-Three semester hours. - ENG 2323, 2333 English Literature I, II.
+Three semester hours. - ENG 2233-2243 English Literature I, II.
 This study involves a comprehensive treatment of leading authors, important works and chief literary types.
 The work is pursued chronologically, beginning the first semester with the old English period and extending into the Neo-Classical Age.
 The second semester continues with the Romantic Period, the Victorian Age and ends with the Modern Age.
-ENG 2323 is a prerequisite of ENG 2333.
+ENG 2233 is a prerequisite of ENG 2243.
 Three semester hours each.